alex-franz/cse15l-lab-reports/lab3.md

 ./technical/911report/chapter-11.txt
 ```

+It would be very useful to use this option as it can help us find directories within directories that have lots of files.

 The `-size` option allows us to find files or directories that are of the specified size.
 In this example below, I'm finding files of size less than 10kb in the `./technical` directory.

 The command ```% find ./technical/911report -size -10k ``` will give us the output